Last Updated on June 28, 2022 by Josh Mahan

 To help you maintain an optimal temperature in your server room, place thermostats in various areas.
 As we mentioned above, one external factor affecting room temperature is “hot spots.”

-These areas show where cooling is ineffective and contributing to the lack of efficiency in your equipment.
+These areas show where cooling is ineffective and contributes to the lack of efficiency in your equipment.
 Once the spots are found, record the data, so you know which areas to tackle first.

 Once you find the “hot spot” areas, you should plan an efficient way to increase airflow.
 Data cabinets and other equipment tend to take up a lot of space.